TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Remove-B1Location.md

 # Remove-B1Location

 ## SYNOPSIS
-Removes a Location from the BloxOne Cloud
+Removes a Location from the Infoblox Portal

 ## SYNTAX